britolliver/100-days-of-code/log.md

 **Thoughts:** I am so sad and discouraged.
 I don't know if coding is a fit for me because I don't know what to do.
 All the resources are confusing and none are linear but I feel like I am the problem.
 I have no clue how to do a portfolio, or if I am ready.
 Should I do a course as well or just learn by doing a portfolio?
 I hope the whole 100 days are not like this.
 I have no clue what to do and no one to ask for guidance.
 I work and am tired.
 I did a bootcamp but obviously I learned nothing.
 Either I will finsih or I will give up.
 I don't know what to do.
 It is all too much.
 I think If I don't know everything I won't be able to get a job.
 Should I focus on one language or course?
 Courses are how I think I have to learn.
 What if there is something i don't know?
 But I am glad that I get to look at the fact that I did something on today's progress.
 That is my small ounce of hope.

+I just a brekthrough and I madea  timeline and guide fro myself.
+It is simple and easy.
+Nothing complex.
+I am excited for this.
+Will give more info tomorrow .
 **Link to work**https://github.com/britolliver/portfolio

 ### Day 0: February 30, 2016 (Example 2)